rdwj/taxonomy_knowledge/README.md

 Go to the file in this repository (e.g., taxonomy_knowledge/readme.md).
 Open the file.

-Click the History button on the upper right part of the window.
+Click the History or Commits button on the upper right part of the window.

 Click on the "Copy" button next to the short SHA (visible to the right of each commit).
 Replace <FULL_SHA_OF_FILE> in the commit field with the full SHA you copied.